 Thank you to Lenka Cathersides for this research.

-Albert John Francis was born in the 3rd quarter of 1893 at Holmwood, Dorking, Surrey and was baptised on the 13th of August 1893 at St Mary, Holmwood, Surrey.
+Albert John Francis was born in the 3rd quarter of 1893 at Holmwood, Surrey and was baptised on 13th August 1893 at St Mary’s Church in Holmwood.

-He was the son of William James and Elizabeth Francis of 16 Spring Cottages, South Holmwood, Dorking, Surrey.
+He was the son of William James and Elizabeth Francis of 16 Spring Cottages, South Holmwood.

-At the time of the 1911 Census, Albert lived at Breakspear Cottages, Holmwood, Surrey and worked as a garden labourer.
+At the time of the 1911 Census, Albert lived at Breakspear Cottages, Holmwood and worked as a garden labourer.

 He was part of the 1st Battalion South Staffordshire Regiment.
 His regimental number was 32502 and he was a private.
-Albert enlisted at Guildford, Surrey; and at the time of the enlistment lived at Holmwood, Surrey.
+Albert enlisted at Guildford, Surrey; and at the time of the enlistment lived in Holmwood.

 His previous regiment was the 9th Battalion Leicestershire Regiment (regimental number 12907).

-He was awarded with the British War Medal and Victory Medal.
+He was awarded the British War Medal and Victory Medal.
 Albert was 23 years old.